 The same can be done for an 'or' function.
 Instead of searching for parameters where both of them must be met, you'll be searching for either of them to be.
 Using ",", ";" or ":" will act as an 'or' function.

-There you have it, you can now filter your Pokemon in a multitude of ways, which will making sorting through them infinitely easier!
+And there you have it, you can now filter your Pokemon in a multitude of ways, which will making sorting and finding the ones you want much easier!